-When you buy a Gaggia Classic Pro, you are buying a high quality but basic espresso machine.
+When you buy a Gaggia Classic Pro, you are purchasing a high-quality but basic espresso machine.
 It doesn’t have all the latest features like pre-infusion technology or PID temperature control.
-If you are a coffee geek wanting to tweak your recipe this may not be the machine for you.
+If you are a coffee geek wanting to tweak your recipe, this may not be the machine for you.

 The single boiler can be a bit frustrating, as it means you cannot brew espresso and steam milk simultaneously.
-You also have to purge a lot of water to get the machine down to a good temperature for brewing espresso, which means switching between brewing and steaming takes some time.
-However you will be hard pressed to find a dual boiler espresso machine at this price point.
+You also have to purge a lot of water to get the machine down to a suitable temperature for brewing espresso, which means switching between brewing and steaming takes some time.
+However, you will be hard-pressed to find a dual boiler espresso machine at this price point.
 We recommend steaming the milk first and then waiting for the boiler to cool to the right temperature before pulling your espresso shot.

 Basket and Tamper